 Sorry – no animals are allowed anywhere on the estate.
 You’ll have to find a dog sitter for Fido.

-Yes, St John ambulance provide the festival with an excellent medical service.
+Yes, we have a dedicated first aid centre on site, run by professional event medics.
 Their location at the festival will be shown on the site map which will be available in May.